ushahidi/platform/README.md

 ### I'm a developer, should I contribute to Ushahidi v3?

 Yes!
 Development moves pretty quickly but the tech stack is getting more and more stable.
-If you're keen to help build something awesome, [Jump on board..][getin]
+If you're keen to help build something awesome, [jump on board..][getin]

 ## Using the Platform